 That's just one possibility, of course.
 When it comes to membership websites in particular, you can use multisite in a lot of situations.
-One useful setup would be to use one website to set up a landing page and to create another connected site just for private content.
+For example you could use one website to set up a landing page and create another connected site just for private content.

 Using multisite, you can build networks that contain as many WordPress websites as you want.
 The key is to make sure your network is set up in a way that enables you to manage it effectively.